 Newborn:

-· If my baby requires special nursery care, I request access to him at any time.
+If my baby requires special nursery care, I request access to him at

 Special Circumstances:

-· If the above ideals must be altered for medical necessity, I ask that we be given as much time as safely possible to consider all our options before procedures are done.
+If the above ideals must be altered for medical necessity, I ask that we be given as much time as safely possible to consider all our options before

-· In the event of a cesarean delivery, I would like my partner and doula with me.
+In the event of a cesarean delivery, I would like my partner and doula

 Monday, March 24, 2014